Trashytalk/piwardrive/README.md

 fields is provided at `docs/config_schema.json`.
 Password hashing guidelines are covered in [docs/security.rst](docs/security.rst).

+### Automatic Anomaly Detection

+CPU temperature and usage are monitored by a lightweight machine learning model.
+The detector is enabled automatically when running the backend via `piwardrive-webui` or `piwardrive-service`.
+Set the environment variable `PW_DISABLE_ANOMALY_DETECTION=1` to disable this feature.

 ## Additional Documentation

 Comprehensive guides and API references live in the `docs/` directory.
 Run `make html` there to build the Sphinx site.
 High level summaries are collected in [REFERENCE.md](REFERENCE.md).